notha99y/Grocery/README.md

 # Dockerfile
 TODO

-# RedMart
+# RedMart (How to use)
-Somethings you do can with the Redmart Scripts
+Currently, these are some of the things you do can with the Redmart Scripts

 - Scrape Redmart
     - This would create a project directory called data/raw, scrapes the redmart webpage and saves it into a .json file